Disease Guide ·Glaucoma ·2026

 The Hereditary Exclusion Trap

-Primary glaucoma is a hereditary condition.
-Some policies exclude hereditary or congenital eye diseases entirely.
-Others cover them but with longer waiting periods.
-If you own a predisposed breed like a Cocker Spaniel, verify that hereditary eye conditions are covered before enrolling.
+Primary glaucoma is hereditary.
+Some policies exclude hereditary or congenital eye diseases entirely; others cover with longer waiting periods.
+If you own a predisposed breed like a Cocker Spaniel, verify coverage before enrolling.

 Red flag · Chronic condition